Jfuentesm/poly-dashboard/README.md

-Of course.
-Here is a comprehensive README.md file for the `polycrisis-dashboard` repository, crafted from the provided technical memo and strategic report.

----

 # Polycrisis Dashboard
 A strategic intelligence tool for tracking the structural shifts in the global economic, monetary, and geopolitical order.